 Panel A of Table 2 (column 1) confirms a strong first stage effect of the economic cost treatment: treated respondents, on average, hold 40 percent of a standard deviation more optimistic beliefs about the effect of a lockdown extension until the end of June (compared to mid-April) on the US economy.
-The treatment has the strongest impact on beliefs about the economic cost of a shutdown extension by three months, while perceived economic costs of a two-week shutdown extension are affected only by half as much (see Appendix Table F.4).
-Finally, those exposed to the economic cost treatment expect an extension of the shutdown beyond mid-April by six more weeks to have 0.08 - 0.1 standard deviation less negative effect on their labor income, their total household income and their wealth (see Appendix Table F.5).
-Overall, results confirm that i) respondents update their beliefs about the effect of economic lockdowns in 1918 and ii) extrapolate to their perceived costs of a lockdown in 2020 for the US economy and for their own household.
-There are no spillover effects, however, on the perceived health effects of shutdown measures, i.e. respondents' beliefs about the mortality and infectiousness of Covid-19, about the risk of resurgence if restrictions were to be lifted and about the effectiveness of NPIs are inelastic to the treatment (see Table F.3).
+The treatment has the strongest impact on beliefs about the economic cost of a three-months shutdown extension, while perceived economic costs of a two-week extension are affected only by half as much (see Appendix Table F.4).13 Finally, those exposed to the economic cost treatment expect an extension of the shutdown beyond mid-April by six more weeks to have 0.08 - 0.1 standard deviation less negative effect on their labor income, their total household income and their wealth (see Appendix Table F.5).14 Overall, results confirm that i) respondents update their beliefs about the effect of economic lockdowns in 1918 and ii) extrapolate to their perceived costs of a lockdown in 2020 for the US economy and for their own household.
+There are no spillover effects, however, on the perceived health effects of shutdown measures, i.e. respondents' beliefs about the mortality and infectiousness of Covid-19, about the risk of resurgence if restrictions were to be lifted and about the effectiveness of NPIs are inelastic to the treatment (Table F.3).

 First-stage effect of the mortality treatment Next, we test whether respondents who are exposed to the high mortality condition perceive the projected number of deaths as higher than those exposed to the low mortality condition.
-Our outcome variable of interest is based on a survey question in which we ask whether the projected number of fatalities is higher or lower than the number of Covid-19 fatalities the respondent had expected prior to taking the survey.
-We find that respondents exposed to the "high mortality" projections perceive the order of magnitude of these projections as 0.4 of a
+Our outcome variable of interest is based on a survey question in which we ask whether the projected number of fatalities is higher or lower than the number of Covid-19 fatalities the respondent had expected prior to taking the survey.15 We find that respondents exposed to the "high mortality" projections perceive the order of magnitude of these projections as 0.4 of a standard deviation higher compared to those exposed to the "low mortality" projections (Panel A of Table 2, column 2).
+This result addresses the potential concern that respondents may be unable to distinguish high orders of magnitude in projected fatalities.